 These were some of the questions covered in a recent survey conducted by Culture Amp and Paradigm.
 The focus of the survey was on whether people feel a sense of belonging in their workplace.
 This is important as a sense of belonging is closely connected to motivation, commitment, pride, and generally having a positive attitude towards work.
 After reading this article, if you’d like to book a free 30-minute call with us to discuss developing a sense of belonging for your employees, please use this link.

 What is ‘belonging’?

 According to the report’s definition, belonging is where workers feel secure, supported, accepted, and included.
 It is another way of analysing a workplace other than looking at diversity or inclusiveness.
 In fact, the report highlights it is often better to create a sense of belonging in the workplace rather than focusing business efforts to improve employee engagement by enhancing diversity and inclusiveness.
-Developing a sense of belonging has become particularly relevant in 2020 due to the Covid-19 pandemic and resultant home working and the increased focus on diversity and inclusion quite rightly bought into focus through the Black Lives Matter movement.
+Developing a sense of belonging has become particularly relevant in 2020 due to the Covid-19 pandemic, the resultant home working and an increased focus on diversity and inclusion.

 So, how do you create a sense of belonging in the workplace?
 The report offers six approaches that businesses can take to achieve this goal.
 They are: